TACC-Cloud/summer-institute-2020-tapis/block3/tapis-systems.md

 * **protocol** - This is the communication protocol most systems use SFTP but others are supported.
 * **rootDir** - This is the lowest directory any Tapis user accessing this system can navigate.
 * **homeDir** - This is the directory that a Tapis user will access by default.
-* **auth** - The Authenication type to use when accessing the system - in this tutorial we are using a PASSWORD Auth but SSH-KEYS is usually recommended.
+* **auth** - The Authenication type to use when accessing the system - in this tutorial we are using SSH-KEYS, you may use PASSWORD authentication as well
 * **public** - Is this a shared resource available to all users - only Administrators can set this to TRUE.
 * **default** - TRUE or FALSE if this is the default system for Tapis to use when not explicitly passed a system.

 More details on the possible parameters for storage systems can be found in the [Tapis Storage System documentation](https://tacc-cloud.readthedocs.io/projects/agave/en/latest/agave/guides/systems/systems-storage.html).

-### Hands-on (We have already provisioned this storage system for the PEARC workshop for you.
-Skip for the workshop.)
+### Hands-on

-As a hands on exercise, using the Tapis CLI, register a data storage system using PASSWORD authentication with the above template for the TACC Corral Cloud store.
-Don't forget to replace *UPDATEUSERNAME* and *UPDATE PASSWORD*.
-Call the JSON file "cloud_corral.json"
+As a hands on exercise, you will register a storage system using your ssh key pair that can be used to login to Stampede2.
+Your public key must be placed in the authorized keys file on Stampede2.
+Copy the above template in storage.json file on your pwd in the CLI terminal.
+Please make sure to change the username, home dir and auth block in the above template.

-Then the CLI command to use is:
+CLI command to register is:
 ```
-systems-addupdate -F cloud_corral.json
+tapis systems create -F storage.json
 ```

-The above command will submit the JSON file "cloud_corral.json" to Tapis and create a new system with the attributes specified in the JSON file.
+The above command will submit the JSON file "storage.json" to Tapis and create a new system with the attributes specified in the JSON file.

 You can now see the you new system by running the following Tapis CLI command:
 ```
-systems-list
+tapis systems list
 ```

 ---